Zwi2801/AWS-restart/LABS/Databases/Lab 270- Selecting data from a database.md

 3. Using and getting an understanding of the COUNT() function
 4. Using <, >, =, WHERE, AND and ORDER BY operators to query a database

+          Process followed- Tasks breakdown

+**Task 1: Connect to the Command Host**